ThalesGroup/pybiscus/README.md

 If you are interested in contributing to the Pybiscus project, start by reading the [Contributing guide](/CONTRIBUTING.md).

+## Who uses Pybiscus

+Pybiscus is on active development at Thales, both for internal use and on some collaborative projects.
+One major use is in the Europeean Project [PAROMA-MED](https://paroma-med.eu), dedicated to Federated Learning in the context of medical data distributed among several Hospitals.

 ## License

 The License is Apache 2.0.
 You can find all the relevant information here [LICENSE](/LICENSE.md)